Tabcorp/cli-plot/README.md

 # cli-plot

-Plot values from stdint directly into your terminal.
+Plot values from `stdin` directly into your terminal.

 ```
 npm install -g cli-plot